-Top Reasons for Keeping Cats Indoors
+Top 20 Reasons to Keep Cats Indoors

 To Protect Wildlife and Humans

 - Outdoor domestic cats are a recognized threat to global biodiversity.
-Cats have contributed to the extinction of 33 species and continue to adversely impact a wide variety of other species, including those at risk of extinction.
+Cats have contributed to the extinction of 33 known species and continue to adversely impact a wide variety of other species, including those at risk of extinction.
 The International Union for the Conservation of Nature (IUCN) lists domestic cats as one of the world’s worst non-native invasive species.

 - The top human-caused threat to birds in the U.S. and Canada is by domestic cats, which number well over 100 million in the United States.
 Cats kill approximately 2.4 billion birds every year in the U.S. alone.